FlagBrew/PKSM-Scripts/dev/python/README.md

 - supports passing folders containing saves with the `-d` flag or save files with the `-f` flag
   - can use both `-f` and `-d` at the same time to provide individual saves along with 1 or more folder(s) of saves
 - automatically splits all saves that can be split and uses only the most recent save data
-  - you can prevent this and diff full saves with `-k 'full'`
+  - you can alter this behavior with one of the `-k` options:
+    - `'full'` - don't split saves at all
+    - `'all'` - split saves and keep all backups
-  - you can keep backup data of the first save with `-k 'first'`
+    - `'first'` - split saves and keep only the first save's backup
-  - you can keep backup data from all saves with `-k 'all'`

 ```
 usage: diff.py [-h] [-o outFile] [-e] [-s] [-k {first,all,full}]